 How do I create a good Internet Use Policy?

 If you need help in creating an Internet Use Policy, visit Children and the Internet: Sample Online Policies from the American Library Association.
 If you would like us to review your policy, drop us a line.

-Hat tip to Dylan Baker of the Idaho Commission for Libraries for these FAQs, which have been adapted to Alaska.
+Hat tip to Dylan Baker and other staff at the Idaho Commission for Libraries for these FAQs, which have been adapted to Alaska.

 Web filters review every request for web pages and other computer resources, then then block anything that is unauthorized.
 Web filters do this by a combination of the following methods: